Aircraft

 descent_speed_at(altitude)[source]

-Compute true airspeed during descent at a given altitude.
+True airspeed during descent at altitude.

 Return type: